jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.6.82 (2023/05/19) =
+* Update: Architectural changes.
+Moving towards the discussions (almost work).
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.6.81 (2023/05/17) =
 * Fix: Display SQL errors related to logging.
 * Update: The MwaiAPI (for developers) is evolving a lot - discussions will be handled by it soon.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.6.79 (2023/05/14) =
 * Update: Refactoring and cleaning.